maciejsachajdak/ASP.NET-Project/README.md

          * Now launch your Code and enjoy with our service (If you want use VisualStudio, the schema is similar, choose Clone Repository and follow instructions like in Rider)

 ## About project:
+### To check funcionality of the project please use one of the accounts below:
+         Basic user:
+            Login: Kevin
+            Password: Kevin123!
+         Admin user:
+            Login: JohnAdmin
+            Password: John123!
 * On the first page, there is a login panel that allows us to log in to a privileged admin account or a regular user account.
 If we don't have an account, we can click on the link that takes us to the registration page.
 ![image](https://github.com/maciejsachajdak/ASP.NET-Project/assets/120064585/cf5fec1e-b757-48e1-b65a-f762ce062f80)